ddewaele/emberjs-crud-rest/README.md

 And yet, the only thing we needed to do was create a template.
 So how did all of this happen ?

 Well, Ember.JS relies heavily on naming conventions.
-This is something that you'll need to learn upfront.
+When these naming conventions are applied correctly, Ember.JS can generate a lot of code you.
+This code generation is done at runtime so you won't even see it or heave to deal with it, but it's something that you'll need to learn upfront.
 In the background, Ember.JS has created these core concepts that we'll visit one by one.....

 ### The router.

-Ember uses a Router to determine what it should render when the user enters a URL, or transitions from one view to another.
+Ember uses a Router to determine what it should render when the user enters a URL or transitions from one view to another.
 In the background, and invisible to us, Ember has created the following "index" route and added it to its map :

 	App.Router.map(function() {
 	  this.route("index", { path: "/" });
 	});

+This router makes it possible for us to go the index page, and have EmberJS render the index template for us.

 If you go to another router, for example by going to index.html#/about , you'll see the following error msg :

 	Uncaught Error: No route matched the URL '/about'

 As you can see, Ember.JS has detected that no route matches this url.
 So lets create one....

 	App.Router.map(function() {
 	  this.route("index", { path: "/" });